 Three and EE have now signed up to provide 4G across the London Underground network and discussions with other operators continue.

 Jubilee line pilot

-As part of the Mayor's 'Smarter London Together' plan we have invested in a 4G pilot on the eastern section of the Jubilee line.
-This pilot is now available on station platforms and in tunnels between Westminster and Canning Town.
-Further improvements to the service will take place during the weeks following launch.
+As part of the Mayor's 'Smarter London Together' plan we invested in a 4G pilot in 2020 on the eastern section of the Jubilee line.
+This pilot runs on station platforms and in tunnels between Westminster and Canning Town.

-The pilot section will allow customers to check for the latest travel information, catch up on social media and read their emails or the latest news uninterrupted, as part of their journey.
+The pilot section allows customers to check for the latest travel information, catch up on social media and read their emails or the latest news uninterrupted, as part of their journey.

 The trialling of 2G, 3G and 4G mobile services along this section of the London Underground network will give us and the mobile operators valuable experience of delivering mobile services on the Underground ahead of awarding a concession in spring 2021.

 We have installed a neutral host distributed antenna system (DAS).
 The service covers ticket halls and corridors within stations along this section of the Jubilee line, with the exception of London Bridge and Waterloo stations.

 All four UK mobile phone network operators, EE, Vodafone, Telefonica O2 and 3UK, are taking part in the trial and are offering a service to their customers and the virtual networks that operate via their services.
 This means that all customers will be able to stay connected underground, even if you use a different UK-based provider.